mikebrad140/mikebrad140.github.io/_posts/2023-07-07-blog-post-number-Project2.md

 It took me some time to troubleshoot and make sure everything was working as intended

-Additionally, I kept thinking I was doing something wrong becuase I was expecting the models to do a better job at modeling the shares variable.
+Additionally, I kept thinking I was doing something wrong because I was expecting the models to do a better job at modeling the shares variable.
 It took me awhile to convince myself that the predictors are simply fairly weak at predicting shares.
-I thought the tree models would be significantly better than they were.
+I thought the tree models would be significantly better, but that didn’t appear to be the case.

 ### What are your big take-aways from this project?